Singapore Air turns to regional cities to drive growth

 “But now it has shown there is a good demand in the market.”

-Asia would be SIA’s main focus for the next one or two years, a similar strategy adopted by Cathay Pacific (0293.HK), CCB’s Bacchus said.
+Asia would be SIA’s main focus for the next one or two years, a similar strategy adopted by Cathay Pacific, CCB’s Bacchus said.

 “It is the same story with what Cathay is actually doing with Dragon Air.
 They are pushing up capacity of Dragon Air and pulling down the main line.
 It is a function of weakness in Europe and United States, so the near-term focus has to be Asia.”